Water Conservation Tips

 - Teach your children to turn the faucets off tightly after each use.

 - Before you lather up, install a low-flow showerhead.
-They’re inexpensive, easy to install, and can save your family more than 500 gallons a week.
+They are inexpensive, easy to install, and can save your family more than 500 gallons a week.

 - Soak your pots and pans instead of letting the water run while you scrape them clean.

 - Turn off the water while you brush your teeth and save 4 gallons a minute.
-That’s 200 gallons a week for a family of four.
+That is 200 gallons a week for a family of four.

-- Make sure your toilet flapper doesn’t stick open after flushing.
+- Make sure your toilet flapper does not stick open after flushing.

 - Make sure there are aerators on all of your faucets.

-- Install an instant water heater on your kitchen sink so you don’t have to let the water run while it heats up.
-This will also reduce heating costs for your household.
+- Install an instant water heater on your kitchen sink so you do not have to let the water run while it heats up.
+This also reduces heating costs.

 - Cut back on rinsing if your dishwasher is new.
 Newer models clean more thoroughly than older ones.

-- If your toilet was installed prior to 1980, place a toilet dam or bottle filled with water in your toilet tank to cut down on the amount of water used for each flush.
-Be sure these devices do not interfere with operating parts.
+- If your toilet was installed prior to 1980, place a toilet dam or a bottle filled with water in the tank.
+Be sure it does not interfere with operating parts.

 - Install water softening systems only when necessary.
-Save water and salt by running the minimum number of regenerations necessary to maintain water softness.
+Run the minimum regenerations needed to maintain water softness.

 - Wash clothes only when you have a full load and save up to 600 gallons each month.